abysamross/abysamross.github.io/docs/_posts/2024-07-08-kernel-release.md

 <img class="postimgs" src="{{ '/assets/images/scm_version_func1.png' }}" alt='scm_version_func1'><br>
 The function sets variables <span class="ckw">short</span> and <span class="ckw">no_dirty</span> to <span class="ckw">true</span> based on the options it was passed.
  It then does a <span class="ckw">cd</span> to the source directory the script was invoked with.
- <span class="ckw">git rev-parse --show-cdup</span> is run to make sure that we are at the source base directory.
+ <span class="ckw">git rev-parse --show-cdup</span> is run to make sure that we are at the source base directory i.e. to ensure that source directory passed to the script as argument is indeed the actual source base directory.
  <span class="ckw">git rev-parse --verify HEAD</span> is then run to make sure that the HEAD is pointing to a valid commit.
  The <span class="ckw">version_tag</span> variable is formed by stripping the <span class="ckw">SUBLEVEL</span> part from the <span class="ckw">KERNELVERSION</span> if it's 0 and then prefixing a 'v' to the resulting string.
 <img class="postimgs" src="{{ '/assets/images/scm_version_func2.png' }}" alt='scm_version_func2'><br>